shorthills-ai/langchain/.devcontainer/README.md

 ## Tips and tricks

 * If you are working with the same repository folder in a container and Windows, you'll want consistent line endings (otherwise you may see hundreds of changes in the SCM view).
-The `.gitattributes` file in the root of this repo will disable line ending conversion and should prevent this.
+The `.gitattributes` file in the root of this repo will disable line-ending conversion and should prevent this.
 See [tips and tricks](https://code.visualstudio.com/docs/devcontainers/tips-and-tricks#_resolving-git-line-ending-issues-in-containers-resulting-in-many-modified-files) for more info.
 * If you'd like to review the contents of the image used in this dev container, you can check it out in the [devcontainers/images](https://github.com/devcontainers/images/tree/main/src/python) repo.